Shweta573/Shweta573/README.md

 - 📫 How to reach me **shawshweta71@gmail.com**

-- ⚡ Fun fact **When not coding, I teach kids programming and science😄!**
+- ⚡Fun fact **When not coding, I teach kids programming and science😄!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">